Want to change your name at the Land Registry?

 It doesn't cost anything to send HM Land Registry an application to change your name, but if you use a solicitor you will need to pay for their expertise and service of changing it for you.

-SAM Conveyancing's solicitor fees start from £99 INC VAT to change your name at the Land Registry, and they will handle the whole process for you.
+SAM Conveyancing's solicitor fee is £199 INC VAT, to change your name at the Land Registry, and they will handle the whole process for you.
+This fixed fee includes completing your application, and third-party disbursements for the Land Registry application and online ID check.

 However, if you want to stop your previous name from being seen on old documents, you will need to pay £12 per document for electronic applications (only businesses and organisations can do this electronically) and £25 per document for paper applications.
 Note: SAM Conveyancing does not provide this service, you will pay the Land Registry these fees directly.